chackney/software-development-standards/guides/developer_workflows.md

 Using this workflow we only use two branches

 - **Master** is the main branch developers work from.
 It represents the latest version of the code.
-The key principle is that master is always production ready.
+The key principle is that main is always production ready.
 Anything merged in needs to have been peer reviewed, passed by CI, and ready for release.

 - A **Feature** branch is started each time we want to add to, update or fix something in the code.
-We branch off Master when creating the feature, and once complete merge it back in
+We branch off main when creating the feature, and once complete merge it back in

 ## All branches